Power-Components/powergrid-doc/doc/table/custom-columns.md

 The example above creates two custom columns:

 - *name_uppercase*: transforms the dish name to UPPER CASE.
-- *price_after_taxes*: returns the dish price including taxes, making use of a tax calculator.
+- *price_after_taxes*: returns the dish price including taxes, making use of a fictitious tax calculator class.

 > **❗ Important:** After creating a Custom column, you must include it in your Table using the [Column::add()](https://livewire-powergrid-doc.docsforge.com/main/columns/) method.